robert-hh/owonread/readme.md

-      type bmp, jpg and png get the screen image in the respective format type ch1, ch2, ch3 and ch4 get the deep track data of that channel type screen gets the binary screen content type dir shows the content of the devices file storage type file gets a file.
+      type bmp, jpg and png get the screen image in the respective format type ch1, ch2, ch3 and ch4 get the deep track data of that channel type screen gets the binary screen content type dir shows the content of the devices file storage.
+If the optional parameter source is 'all', the files on an USB drive a displayed as well
+      type file gets a file.
 The full path name as shown with the command dir must be supplied.
    -s # : skip the first # bytes of the data from the device